 October 1* for Spring (January) Admission

-View and download the program budget sheet, which includes estimated expenses for a semester at Boston University.
+An updated program budget sheet, which includes estimated expenses for a semester at Boston University, is forthcoming.

-If you are accepted as an exchange student at BU, you will receive an email notification approximately 2-3 weeks after the application deadline has passed.
-You will also be invited to join the BU Exchange Students group on Facebook.
+If you are accepted as an exchange student at BU, you will receive an email notification approximately 3 weeks after the application deadline has passed.
 Acceptance materials – including information on BU class registration, housing applications, health insurance, and orientation – will be sent to you by email in the weeks following your acceptance.
 Please check your email regularly, including your spam folder.

 If you are not a U.S. citizen, items #4-7 from your application will be submitted to BU’s International Students and Scholars Office (ISSO) for processing.
 The ISSO will issue your Form DS-2019, which you will need to apply for your J-1 visa.
 ISSO processing can take up to 6 weeks.
-When your Form DS-2019 is ready, it will be mailed to you or to your home university, as Covid-19 regulations allow.
+When your Form DS-2019 is ready, it will be e-mailed directly to you with instructions for applying.